Tip the Files

 What we cannot do

 Massachusetts has no strong reporter shield statute.
 We cannot promise absolute confidentiality under all circumstances.
-We can and will fight every legal demand and minimize what records exist about your contact with us.
-The fewer records that exist of your contact, the safer you are — which is why the postal drop and (soon) Signal are the recommended channels for anything truly sensitive.
+What we can do: fight every legal demand and keep as few records of your contact as possible.
+The fewer records that exist of your contact, the safer you are — so send only what's necessary, from a private email address.

 Public-records guidance